momentum-mod/docs/_posts/guides/2019-08-23-guide_install-css-assets.md

 - Inside your css folder go into the folder `cstrike` and copy/cut all `.vpk` files starting with the name `cstrike_pak_`.
 - From your momentum folder go to `momentum\custom`, create a folder `cstrikesource` and paste all previous `.vpk` inside of it.
-- Finaly from the momentum folder open `momentum\gameinfo.txt`:
+- Finally from the momentum folder open `momentum\gameinfo.txt`:
   - Find:
   ```
               game				|all_source_engine_paths|hl2/hl2_misc.vpk